Build a Segment

 Note

-If the segment is not exactly what you’re looking for
+The segment is not exactly what you’re looking for

-If no data in your account matches one or more elements of your request
+No data in your account matches one or more elements of your request

-If your request results in a segment that does not meet the segment building guidelines
+Your request results in a segment that does not meet the segment building guidelines

 Note

-If desired, you can randomly split the segment into test and control segments, based on the percentages you specify, either by insructing the AI-Assisted Segment Builder to split the segment or by sliding the Split Segment Into toggle to the right (for more information, see "Split a Segment Into Test and Control Segments").
+If desired, you can randomly split the segment into test and control segments, based on the percentages you specify, either by instructing the AI-Assisted Segment Builder to split the segment or by sliding the Split Segment Into toggle to the right (for more information, see "Split a Segment Into Test and Control Segments").

 If any element of the proposed segment does not meet the segment building guidelines, follow the instructions in the Warning dialog to revise the segment so that it meets the guidelines and then click Looks good: build segment again.